ponylang/rfcs/text/0000-sort-by.md

 # Motivation

-The generic parameter of sort requires the implementation of the `Comparable` interface， if the existing type does not implement `Comparable` interface will be helpless. `SortBy` allows any type, it solves this problem by injecting a lambda.
+The generic parameter of `Sort` requires the implementation of the `Comparable` interface， if the existing type does not implement `Comparable` interface will be helpless, `SortBy` allows any type, it solves this problem by injecting a lambda.

 # Detailed design

 - `SortBy` has the same interface as `Sort`.
 - `SortBy` uses a `lambda` as the hash evaluation method instead of `interface Comparable`.

+For example:

 ```pony
 use "collections"